wongddl/USLS-Sekyu/README.md

 # USLS-Sekyu
-A Dedicated multi-purpose bot for the Rektikano Esports League discord Server.
+A custom multipurpose bot for the Rektikano Esports League Discord Server.
 This bot was coded mainly with python (discordpy).

 # Functionalities